azure-octo/dapr-apim-demo/README.md

 #### Message Topic Policy

-To expose a Dapr topic we create policy that defines the `messages` topic in the `demo-events` component:
+To expose the `messages` topic we will create a policy that "in-lines" the global policy (`<base />`) and set publishes the request payload to Dapr Pub/Sub API:

 ```xml
 <policies>